teezyyoxo/flight-sim-overlay/README.md

       `python server.py`
 ### Client-side Setup:
 1. Open `index.html` in a browser or add it as a browser object in your streaming software.
-2. Update the `serverIP` value in `index.html` to the IP or name of your sim machine.
+2. Update the `serverIP` value in `index.html` to the IP or name of your sim machine (the port is *usually* 5000, but may be different in your environment.
+Just be mindful of this.)
-    -   If you're streaming from the same PC you're running the sim on, change it to `localhost:5000`.
 **Update this line to match your server IP**
 `const serverIP = 'localhost:5000';`
+    -   If you're streaming from the same PC you're running the sim on, change it to `localhost:5000`.
 ### Customization 🚀
 -   There is no customization for now as this is merely a **proof of concept**.
 -   I love Volanta's overlays, but I dislike the paywall and the fact that their overlay only works on the same machine you run the sim on.